sandialabs/pecos/documentation/results.rst

 Results
 ==========

-Pecos can be used to collect quality control test results and performance metrics, and generate HTML reports and dashboards.
+Analysis run using Pecos results in a collection of quality control test results, quality control mask, cleaned data, and performance metrics.
+This information can be used to generate HTML/LaTeX reports and dashboards.

 Quality control test results
 ------------------------------